johnbillion/action-wordpress-plugin-attestation/README.md

 At a minimum you need to know the name of the owner of the repo that the plugin was built from, for example `johnbillion`.

-Then you can fetch the plugin ZIP file at a specific version and verify its provenance using the `gh` command:
+Then you can fetch the plugin zip file at a specific version and verify its provenance using the `gh` command:

 ### Verify provenance using the owner name